ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ### Migrating raw partitions by using the dd command
 {: migrating-raw-partitions}

 The output file of the *savevg* command can be restored by using the *restvg* command.
 The size of a *savevg* backup file is small in comparison to the size of the physical volumes in the volume group.
-The prescribed method of moving volume data by using *savevg* covers many use cases.
-However, there are environments where data is of a magnitude larger than several TBs and may present a disadvantage when considering transference and restoration procedures.
+If the environments have data more than several TBs, the prescribed method of moving volume data by using *savevg* may present a disadvantage when considering transference and restoration procedures.

 You can use the *savevg* command to back up volume groups.
-All logical volume information, Journaled File System (JFS), and JFS2 mounted file systems.
+All logical volume information, Journaled File System (JFS), and JFS2 mounted file systems are archived.
 However, you can not use the *savevg* command to back up raw logical volumes.

 Use the following methods to back up and restore content of a file system: